pellared/otel-logs-talk/outline.md

 I've been contributing to OpenTelemetry Logs since November 2023.

+I am not an English native speaker.
+But if something is not clear, don't blame my English.
+It simply means I have no idea what I am talking about.
+Or that I am bad at reading.

+## past, present, future

+People usually talk about the past, present, and future.

+But honestly, who cares about the past?

+We're here to talk about what's happening NOW and what's coming NEXT.

 ## uname OpenTelemetry

 For those who might be new to OpenTelemetry, let me give you a quick overview.